 If you haven’t rented a car for your trip to southern Spain, you might be interested in a white villages guided tour.
 However, if you have the time, opt for your own rental car and spend at least a day in Ronda!

-Seville will lull you in with its history, delicious food, and captivating vibe!
+Seville will entice you with its historic landmarks, delicious food, and captivating vibe!
 It rightfully deserves a spot on any Spain travel itinerary.
+It’s the perfect place to start a trip through southern Spain or as part of a trip to see the top cities in Spain like Madrid and Barcelona.

 Which things to do in Seville are on your list?